Women MBA

 Kavita Singh: I have grown up and lived all over the world: Calcutta, Dubai, Delhi, Oxford, London and New York.
 It was a great experience and has shaped who I am quite fundamentally.

-Recently I read a Wall Street Journal article titled “Women MBAs Continue to Lag in Pay, Promotions”.
+Recently I read a Wall Street Journal article titled “Women MBAs Continue to Lag in Pay, Promotions” from February 19, 2010.

 The article is based on the “Pipeline’s broken promise” research by Christine Silva published in Catalyst, a New York City-based nonprofit focused on women in the workplace, and argues that despite having similar educational backgrounds and experience, female MBA holders are still not getting the same pay, positions, or promotions as their male colleagues.